(Nathan Crompton submitted this commentary on behalf of VANDU.)

 The vast majority of funding has gone into street cops and police salaries, with a constant increase in on-the-ground officers.
 And it’s this change that is being most intensely felt by the community, because when dozens of extra police have more resources and more time on their hands, the inevitable result is an increase in profiling, street checks, and negative police interaction.

-Low-income and Indigenous people, drug users, women, two-spirit, queer, trans, and sex workers are the first affected by the trend toward overpolicing and underprotection.
+Low-income, Black and Indigenous people, drug users, women, two-spirit, queer, trans, and sex workers are the first affected by the trend toward overpolicing and underprotection.
 It is these communities that are affected from the beginning, many of whom continue to be circulated through the prison system at an alarming rate.